bitsofart/contest/README.md

 ---

 # Welcome
 Welcome to our weekly community-driven automated contest that celebrates CSS craft.
 Our goal is to create a friendly corner on the web where challenge drives coders to inspire, entertain, and innovate, using HTML and CSS.

+**The basic idea of the contest**: each week, you have an HTML file with some content, and your goal is to create the CSS file that makes this a beautiful piece of web art.

 For the last week winner: [csscontest.com](https://csscontest.com)